Why are we taking the guesswork out of insurance, and what does this mean for you?

 But every insurance company has a different schedule of “allowable” or “covered” fees it will pay for identical procedures based on the geographic location of the dentist.

-Once the data is collected and analyzed and an average fee determined, the insurance company will then base its UCR on a percentage of that average fee—anywhere from 5% to 100%.
+Once the data is collected and analyzed and an average fee determined, the insurance company will base its UCR on a percentage of that average fee—anywhere from 5% to 100%.

-Fact 6: Dentists who join dental insurance networks do so to get more patients coming into their practices.
+Fact 6: Dentists who join dental insurance networks do so to get more patients into their practices.

 There are no other benefits for the dentist to join.
 There are, however, plenty of negatives.
 (We know; we were once part of a dental network.)

 Your insurance company will encourage you to use a “preferred provider” as a way for you to save money.
 They’re “preferred” because they’ve entered into a contract with the insurance company agreeing to write off part of their fees—meaning the insurance company pays out less.
-In some cases, the “preferred” provider is forced to write off the entire fee if the insurance company “deems” the procedure “unnecessary.”
+However, in some cases, the “preferred” provider is forced to write off the entire fee if the insurance company “deems” the procedure “unnecessary.”

-We’ve all experienced the effects of insurance interference in medicine; we really don’t want this to happen in dentistry.
+We’ve all experienced the effects of insurance interference in medicine; we don’t want this to happen in dentistry.

 Fact 7: Dental plans in the 1960s allowed a maximum benefit of $1,000 per year per person.
 Today—more than 50 years later—the average plan still allows only $1,000.